top of page

 Caernarfon Castle

-The Caernarfon Castle was a motte-and-bailey castle in the town of Caernarfon from the late 11th century until late 13th centure CE when King Edward I of England began replacing it with the current stone structure.
-The castle was besieged and survived at least two independent revolt: the Madog ap Llywelyn in the last 13th century CE and the last Welsh independence movement Glyndŵr Rising in the early 15th century CE.
+The Caernarfon Castle was a motte-and-bailey castle in the town of Caernarfon from the late 11th century until late 13th century when Edward I of England began replacing it with the current stone structure, under the supervision of Saint George.
+The castle was besieged and survived at least two independent revolt: the Madog ap Llywelyn in the late 13th century and the last Welsh independence movement Glyndŵr Rising in the early 15th century.

 Caernafon castle site plan (from internet)

-In 1911 CE, Caernarfon was first used for the investiture of the Prince of Wales when Prince Edward, later Edward VIII (né Edward Windsor), eldest son of the newly crowned King George V (né George Windsor); and in 1969 CE, the precedence was repeated with the investiture of Prince Charles (né Charles Mountbatten-Windsor).
+In 1911, Caernarfon was first used for the investiture of the Prince of Wales when Prince Edward, later Edward VIII (né Edward Windsor), eldest son of the newly crowned King George V (né George Windsor); and in 1969, the precedence was repeated with the investiture of then Prince Charles (né Charles Mountbatten-Windsor), now King.
 It is now a fine museum and perhaps a better place for hide-and-seek as the castle is itself a joy to explore around.
 The entire castle is inter-connected and some of the towers have very steep stairways.

 Water Gate and Eagle Tower